Travelers United recent review — Membership is a perfect gift.

 Travelers United has recommended that the main passenger rights be posted at airports and on the passenger’s boarding pass.
 In the European Union, this is a regular practice.
 No US airline has complained about these passenger protection protocols.

-These would include the compensation for lost/delayed/damaged baggage, which is as much as $3,800.
+These would include the compensation for lost/delayed/damaged baggage, which is as much as $4,700.
 This amount of money was determined after Travelers United worked with DOT on rulemaking.
-This $3,800 is subject to an increase according to the consumer price index every two years.
+This $4,700 is subject to a bi-annual increase based on the consumer price index.

-Other information concerns denied boarding of passengers on flights where they hold reservations.
+Other information concerns the denied boarding of passengers on flights where they hold reservations.
 However, the airlines may have overbooked the flight.
-In this case, the passengers are allowed compensation up to $1,550 if they have a confirmed reservation, check in to the flight on time, arrive at the departure gate on time, and the airline cannot get them to their destination within one hour of the flight’s original arrival time.
+In this case, the passengers are eligible for compensation up to $1,700 (International: 1,519 Special Drawing Rights — approximately $2,000.00 US) per passenger if they have a confirmed reservation, check in on time, arrive at the departure gate on time, and the airline cannot get them to their destination within one hour of the flight’s original arrival time.

 Having such information on posters and videos at jetways and at baggage carousels would assist passengers immensely.